Who Are We?

 We are focused on providing information and knowledge for everyone, including People affected by Parkinson's and those involved in their care, therapy and treatment, as well as education for the general public, students and the media.

 Having reached a point where Gary had recovered a lot of movement, balance, mental health and speech, together with much improved wellness generally, we began a second phase of Out-Thinking Parkinson's, based on further research which involves Gary seeking to lower his drug burden as much as possible.
 This was hard going in the initial stages, but using the evidence gathered in the first stage, we were able to show that it really is possible to reduce the drug burden and improve quality of life at the same time.
-By the end of this phase, Gary had weaned himself of ropinerole - a dopamine agonist drug, and amantadine - prescribed to counteract uncontrolled movement (dyskinesia) induced by the other medications.
-He is now on Madopar (l-dopa) only, and most nights he now sleeps through without having to take any drugs, allowing him to have an eight to ten hour "drug holiday".
-His dyskinesia is signifcantly better contolled.
+By the end of this phase, Gary had weaned himself completely off of: ropinerole [a dopamine agonist drug]; amantadine [prescribed to counteract uncontrolled movement (dyskinesia) induced by the other medications]; Madopar dispersible [a fast acting form of l-dopa based drug] .
+He is now on standard Madopar (l-dopa) capsules only, and most nights he now sleeps through without having to take any drugs, allowing him to have an eight to ten hour "drug holiday".
+His dyskinesia is significantly better controlled.
 We continue to document the progress.

-We have now begun a third phase, having learned in the second stage that the neurodegenerative aspects of the disease are the effect/outcome and not, as people with Parkinson's are being misinformed about, the primary cause.
-We now know that the causal effects arise in malfunctions of the nervous systems (enteric, sympathetic and para-sympathetic).
-Based on this understanding, we are now both educating as many other people affected by Parkinson's as we can, as well as implementing - and having rapid success - with interventions based on these new understandings.
+We have now begun a third phase, having learned in the second stage so much about the role of malfunctions and dysregulations of the entire nervous systems (enteric, sympathetic, para-sympathetic, social engagement).
+Based on this understanding, we are now both educating as many other people affected by Parkinson's as we can about the psychoneuroendocrinoimmunological nature of PD, transferring the knowledge of what we've learned, as well as implementing - and having rapid success - with interventions based on these new understandings.

 A lot of hard work, dedication and intensive practice.
-Sticking to dietary regimes.
-Mindfulness and positive thinking.
-The right toys and props.
-Relaxation techniques.
-The desire to be a calmer, more fulfilled person than who you were before Parkinson's manifested.
+Sticking to strict nutritional and supplement regimes.
+Changing inappropriate coping behaviours.
+Resolving physical and emotional traumas.
+Intensive movement therapies, performed with a spirit of Curiosity and Play.
+Consistency and persistence with supporting therapies, in particular strategic light therapy and music & dance therapy.
+The desire to be a calmer, more frivolous, more fulfilled person than who you were before Parkinson's manifested.